MashiPe/extended_grid_sample/README.md

 ## Extras

 This approach not only allow us to apply differents transformations on smaller portions of an image.
-This also allow to apply transformations and project them into bigger spaces so we don't lose any information.
-To do this we only need to add some padding to our grid and take $Z$ match the dimensions of the image and offset zero.
+Now we can apply transformations to the whole image and project them into bigger spaces so we don't lose any information.
+To do this we only need to make $Z$ match the dimensions of the image, add some padding to our grid accoring to how big the result image is needed and use and offset equal to 0.

 ![Extra result](./images/figures/Example5.jpg)